 Bill 148 gave Ontario employees enhanced protection of their employment rights.
 An important part of this legislation came into effect on April 1, 2017.
 It addresses “Equal pay for Equal Work“, where part-time, temp and seasonal workers must receive the same rate as their full-time counterparts.

 Pay Equity: Stuck in Second Gear

 Since the 1960’s more women have entered the workforce.
 Many have successfully taken on the same demanding, well paid jobs as men.
 Over 30 years ago, Ontario passed the Pay Equity Act.
 Despite it, and all the other legislation described above, the gender wage gap remains stubbornly persistent, stuck at 30% for the last decade.
-Ontario’s Sunshine List is a testament to this fact.
+The continuous stream of complaints at the Pay Equity Commission along with Ontario’s Sunshine List is a testament to this fact.

 The Pay Transparency Act

 Last month, coinciding with International Women’s Day, Ontario proposed an assertive piece of legislation.
 If passed, the Pay Transparency Act could take a bite out of the gender wage gap.
 It would apply first to public sector employers, followed by large private sector employers.

 The Act would prohibit employers from asking candidates about their previous wages.
 This would eliminate the systemic barrier of employers offering women token raises over historically suppressed wages.
 Public job postings would require salary or wage range disclosure.
 And large employers would need to track and report wage gaps based on gender and diversity.

 It appears that, after decades of waiting for employers to voluntarily improve working standards for women, our provincial government is taking the gloves off.